dennissxz/data-science-handbook/_sources/31-regression/13-lm-extension.md

   D_i = \frac{r_i ^2}{p} \frac{h_i}{1-h_i}
   $$

+  where $r_i$ is standardized residual.

 :::{admonition,note} Note
-- a influential point can be close to the fitted line.
+- A influential point can be close to the fitted line.
 If we drop it, then there seems no linear relation in the remaining data cloud.

 - Two or more influential points near each other can mask each other's influence in a leave-one-out regression.
 That is, if remove any one of them, then the regression results do not change substantially, but if we remove both of them, then the results change substantially.
 :::

-Properties
-: - leverate $h_i$ is related to

 (lm-omit-variable)=
-## Omit a Variable
+## Omitting a Variable Affects Bias

 Suppose the true model is